OpenRadioss/OpenRadioss/HOWTO.md

          bash --login -i

-7. Setup git in Cygwin
+3. Setup SSH in Cygwin

-This paragraph permits to to setup Git in Cygwin and use it with GitHub as in a Linux shell.
-Launch cygwin build environment and apply the git configuration :

-* Install git-lfs

-            git lfs install

-* Add in Git global environment the autocrlf flag

-            git config --global core.autocrlf true

-* Create the ssh key & set it in GitHub

-            ssh-keygen -t rsa

-  **Note: Accept all defaults, Standard directory, no passphrase**

-* Copy the new generated ssh key in cygwin home directory As a workaround to used git in cygwin, copy the ssh key in cygwin home directory ssh keys are found in : /cygdrive/c/Users/[Windows User]/.ssh
+* Copy the new generated ssh key generated in previous section in cygwin home directory As a workaround to use git in cygwin, copy the ssh key in cygwin home directory ssh keys are found in: `/cygdrive/c/Users/[Windows User]/.ssh`

             cp -r /cygdrive/c/Users/[Windows User]/.ssh /home/[cygwin_user]/

-* Set your git parameters as in [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## How to build OpenRadioss